X-ray Tomographic Micro-Particle Velocimetry in Porous Media: Materials and methods

 After the experiment, the data were reconstructed into time series of 3D frames using a filtered back projection algorithm (Tescan XRE, Belgium), taking 700 projections per frame and 350 projections in between each two frames.
 This resulted in an \lq\lq{}interleaved\rq\rq{} time series with a frame interval of 35 s and an acquisition time of 70 s.
 An intuitive way to understand the resulting data is to compare it to an interleaved stream of images from two cameras with staggered trigger time, so that the exposures of each two consecutive frames overlap by 50\%.
 This reduced the maximum distance traveled by a particle between two consecutive frames, which was beneficial for the particle tracking algorithm.

-Minor amounts of particle retention were visible in the reconstructed images, and were deemed to have a limited effect on the velocimetry results as pore clogging was negligible.
+Minor amounts of particle retention {were found during visual inspection of cross-sectional slices} of the reconstructed images {(e.g. Figure \ref{cross-section grey value video} in the Appendix)}, and were deemed to have a limited effect on the velocimetry results as pore clogging was negligible.
 However, this issue did cause several failed experimental trials during the method's development.
-Its effects typically became severe after pumping a few pore volumes (i.e. tens of µL) of the tracer-seeded liquid through the imaged part of the sample, and increased with the flow rate.
+Its effects typically became severe after pumping a few pore volumes (i.e. tens of µL) of the tracer-seeded liquid through the imaged part of the sample.
 During both experiments, which took respectively 46 and 35 minutes for the sandpack and the porous glass filter, only 1.5\,µL of liquid (approximately 5\% of the imaged pore volume) was pumped.
 Carefully timing the arrival of the tracers with the start of the acquisition was thus key.
 This was achieved by inspecting the sample with radiography during particle delivery while remotely controlling the pump.
-Note that the risk of tracer retention can be significantly reduced by decreasing their particle size compared to the pore size.
-Successfully resolving smaller particles could be achieved by increasing the spatial resolution of the images (e.g. using synchrotron µCT).
+Note that the risk of tracer retention can be significantly reduced by decreasing their particle size compared to the pore {-throat} size. {While a systematic study of the minimum pore throat-tracer size ratio needed to perform velocimetry experiments is out of the scope of this study, preliminary tests did {show} significant clogging in samples where the mean pore-throat size was close to the mean tracer particle diameter.
+As a reasonable working hypothesis, we assumed that the maximum tracer size (here: 60 µm, see Section \ref{Particle-liquid system}) should be smaller than typical pore-throat size of the main flow paths, which we estimated by the mean pore-throat size in Table \ref{Table fluid particle properties} }.
+Successfully resolving smaller particles could be achieved by increasing the spatial resolution of the images {without impacting the image quality or the temporal resolution} (e.g. using synchrotron µCT).